Proposed National Park Reserve in the South Okanagan-Similkameen

 When the national park is established, will Highway 3 become a toll highway?

-Even though Highway 3 may traverse the national park, it will not become a toll highway.
+Even though Highway 3 may traverse the national park reserve, it will not become a toll highway.
+All main highways will remain under the care and maintenance of the British Columbia Ministry of Transportation and Infrastructure, and fees will not be charged.

 Will local residents no longer be able to access the back country because they will either be prohibited, or there will be fees attached?